 We believe that five is the optimal age for children to begin their formal education.
-At five, a child is ready to learn; their attention span is longer, they have learned courtesy for others in their nursery school and the ability to be flexible.
-Physically, their core has strengthened so that they are able to sit, hold a pencil and not slip out of a chair.
-The year between four and five is one of monumental development physically, mentally and emotionally.
+At five, children are ready to learn; their attention span is longer, they have learned courtesy for others in their nursery school, and they have learned the ability to be flexible.
+Physically, their core has strengthened so that they are able to sit, hold a pencil, and not slip out of a chair.
+The year between four and five is one of monumental development physically, mentally, and emotionally.
 Five year olds are more at ease with their bodies and are able to navigate ambitious gross motor play and movement, as well as finer hand motor skills required for writing.

 We believe in the value of community and faith-based preschools that focus on children’s chronological and developmental ages in a narrow frame that properly prepare five year olds for school.
 Students who come from Charlotte’s excellent preschools are ready to work with Latin’s veteran teachers, who meet each child where they are in their learning and ensure no child lags behind.

 Commonly called TK, transitional kindergarten is for young kindergarten students who are ready for a longer school day layered with curriculum but not yet ready for the full kindergarten experience.
 There is a wide range in ability of a five year old with a January birthday and one with an August birthday.
 The TK program meets the academic needs of younger five year olds and prepares them for success in kindergarten.

 The first schools in America were the 17th Century “Latin” schools in New England.
 These schools focused on core academic mastery including classical languages, critical thinking, and a strong student-teacher relationship.
 Charlotte Latin models its academic program on some of the best practices of the early Latin schools.

 Charlotte Latin School is a fully accredited, independent, coeducational, non-sectarian, college-preparatory day school serving students in transitional kindergarten through twelfth grade.